 We want to use such a Koopman operator-based reduced order model (K-ROM) for both open- and closed-loop problems.
 Similar to reduced-basis approaches, this introduces a splitting into an \emph{offline phase} and an \emph{online phase}.
-During the offline phase, we have to collect data and compute reduced models.
-In the online phase, these models are then used to accelerate the solution of the optimization problems.
-Several approaches for Koopman operator-based control have recently been proposed, see e.g., \cite{PBK15,PBK16,BBPK16,KKB17} for open-loop problems and \cite{KM16} for closed-loop problems, where the authors also use MPC.
-All these approaches have in common that one single Koopman operator is computed for an augmented sate $(y,u)$.
+In the offline phase, we collect data and compute reduced models.
+In the online phase, these models are then used to accelerate the optimization problems.
+Several approaches for Koopman operator-based control have recently been proposed, see e.g., \cite{PBK18,KKB17} for open-loop problems and \cite{KM16} for closed-loop problems, where the authors also use MPC.
+All these approaches have in common that one single Koopman operator is computed for an augmented state $(y,u)$.
 This requires collecting data from a large number of state-control combinations and it can become difficult to represent these rich dynamics with one single Koopman operator.

-We here propose an alternative approach where we compute $n_c$ Koopman operators for the $n_c$ different autonomous systems that have been introduced in Section~\ref{subsec:ST_MPC}:
+We here propose an alternative approach where we compute $n_c$ Koopman operators for the $n_c$ different autonomous systems that have been introduced in Section~\ref{subsec:STMPC}: